-As a signatory to HM Treasury's Women in Finance Charter, Columbia Threadneedle Investments has targets to grow the representation of women at all levels of our business, including the TAMUKIHL & CTIUKIL Board.
-We actively monitor progress to ensure that initiatives and actions have the intended impact.
+As a signatory to HM Treasury's Women in Finance Charter, Columbia Threadneedle Investments has targets to grow the representation of women in the UK at various levels, including on the TAMUKIHL & CTIUKIL Boards.
+As of 30 June 2024, representation of women on these boards was 20%, working towards a 2028 aspirational target of 35%.

-Columbia Threadneedle Investments additionally publishes, on an annual basis, a Gender Pay Report (UK Gender Pay Gap Report 2023.pdf (columbiathreadneedle.com)) which sets out the Group's progress in this regard.
+Columbia Threadneedle Investments additionally publishes, on an annual basis, a Gender Pay Report which sets out the firm's progress in this regard.